 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 There is definitely something about a pale pink dip or spread that is very happy-making.
 It’s like spring in a bowl, or like a bridal shower is about to spontaneously burst into existence.

-Salmon Spread with Fresh and Smoked Salmon
+Salmon Spread With Fresh and Smoked Salmon

-What’s delicious and different about this easy salmon spread is that it’s not just based on smoked salmon or fresh salmon, but a combo of both.
-I was inspired by the salmon rillettes I has the thrill of enjoying at Eric Ripert’s famous, award-winning NY seafood restaurant Le Bernardin.
+What’s delicious and different about this easy salmon spread is that it’s not just based on smoked salmon or fresh salmon but a combo of both.
+I was inspired by the salmon rillettes I had the thrill of enjoying at Eric Ripert’s famous, award-winning NY seafood restaurant Le Bernardin.
 It is offered at the beginning of the meal there to guests, and it’s one of the best things I have ever eaten.
 This is my version.

 How to Serve Salmon Spread

-How to Make Salmon Spread with Mayo:
+How to Make Salmon Spread

-Cover and refrigerate for at least 1 hour and up to one day to chill.
+- Chill: Refrigerate for at least 1 hour and up to one day to chill.

 - Salmon Crostini with Chimichurri Sauce